-In Individual Psychotherapy, there is the opportunity to focus intensively to your situation, make connections with past and current experience and discern new meanings, whilst being held within the richness, safety and potential for in-depth understanding provided by the exclusive quality of the therapeutic relationship.
+In Individual Psychotherapy, there is the opportunity to focus intensively, and, in considerable detail, on your life situation, to make connections with past and current experience and, to discern new meanings, whilst being held within the richness, safety and potential for in-depth understanding of the self provided by the exclusive quality of the therapeutic relationship.

-My approach is broadly psycho-dynamic, integrating inspiration, insight and personal experience of Group Analysis and Jungian Analysis; this is supported by participation in a variety of activities ensuring due continuation of professional development.
+My approach is broadly psycho-dynamic, integrating inspiration, insight and personal experience of Group Analysis and Analytical Psychology.
+This is supported by regular participation in Supervision, as well as in a variety of experiential and theoretical learning contexts, to ensure due continuation of professional and personal development.

 Training, qualifications & experience